 Journey onward to Prince Phillip's Steps.
 Also known as El Barranco, Prince Phillip's Steps' steep, rocky paths lead up to a high cliff-face.
 A marvelous view can be appreciated from here.
 This site is also home to Palo Santo vegetation as well as red-footed boobies, short-eared lava owls, Galapagos swallows, and Galapagos doves.

-Your Santiago Island adventure continues at Espumilla Beach, a popular place for marine iguanas and Sally Lightfoot crabs.
+The adventure continues at Espumilla Beach, a popular place for marine iguanas and Sally Lightfoot crabs.
 The crabs attract hunting herons, who perform the dance of predator and prey.
 With an abundance of marine life including octopuses, moray eel, and shark, snorkeling is highly recommended here.

-You will then be transferred to the airport to depart for mainland Ecuador.
+After this short morning excursion, transfer to the airport to depart for mainland Ecuador.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.
 Read this itinerary as a guide only, as the exact route and the wildlife you encounter may vary.